-The maximum cumulative number of tables and figures in Original Articles and Letters to the Editor is 6 and 1 respectively.
-For Reviews and Meta-Analyses the cumulative number of tables and figures should be maximum 6 and minimum 4.
+The maximum cumulative number of tables and figures in Original Articles and Letters to the Editor is 6 and 1, respectively.
+For Reviews and Meta-Analyses the cumulative number of tables and figures should be at least 4, but no more than 6.

 Each table should be typewritten in a separate page and numbered in consecutive Arabic numerals (N).
 It should have a title starting with “Table N. ” (in bold) and after that a short and concise title (not in bold).
 Lines should be double-spaced.
 Vertical and horizontal lines should be limited to a minimum number.
 Explanatory material should be in footnotes and any non-standard abbreviation should be explained (once more even if it has been explained in the text).
 If data from another published or unpublished source are used, obtain permission and acknowledge fully.

 A figure legend should start with “Figure N. ” (in bold) and contain sufficient information to make the series of figures and figure legends a stand-alone, comprehensible story, without the reader having to refer to the text.
 Key all the legends together in a separate page.

 Each figure should be submitted as a separate file of JPEG or TIFF format with a resolution of at least 300 dots per inch (dpi) and numbered consecutively in Arabic numerals.
 In case of micrographs superimposing a scale bar is preferred over a magnification factor in the figure legend.

 In case of an individual’s photograph, either s/he must not be identifiable by any means or written permission by the individual or his legal representative/guardian for the use of the photograph must accompany the manuscript.
-For more details see the “Privacy and Informed Consent” section.

 If a figure has been published previously, acknowledge the original source and submit written permission from the copyright holder to reproduce it.